erikandersson96/portfolio-project-two/README.md

 * The CSS for my `wrapper` was inspired from [stackoverflow](https://stackoverflow.com/questions/5275410/what-is-the-correct-way-to-do-a-css-wrapper).
 The inspiartion for the
 `User interface` of the `wrapper` was initial taken from `Benjamin Kavanagh - my mentor` and his second project, you can check it out [here](https://bak2k3.github.io/covid-dashboard/index.html).

-* The inspiration for the styling of the `Circles` was taken from this [article](https://www.freecodecamp.org/news/css-shapes-explained-how-to-draw-a-circle-triangle-and-more-using-pure-css/).
+* The inspiration for the styling of the `Circles` round shape was taken from this [article](https://www.freecodecamp.org/news/css-shapes-explained-how-to-draw-a-circle-triangle-and-more-using-pure-css/).

 ---